ivmai/libatomic_ops/doc/README_details.txt

 We of course are in no position to guarantee that future processors (even HPs) will continue to behave this way, though we hope they will.

-This is a work in progress.
 Corrections/additions for other platforms are greatly appreciated.
-It passes rudimentary tests on X86, Itanium, and Alpha.

 OPERATIONS: